erickhun/blog/content/posts/google-photos-backup-to-anywhere.md

 ## 1. Export your photo with Google Takeout

+Go to Google Takeout and export your Google Photos data:
+1. Go to [Google Takeout](https://www.google.com/settings/takeout) and log in using a desktop computer.
+2. Click "Deselect all" to unselect all Google services.
+3. Scroll down to "Google photos" and select it.
+4. Click "All photo albums included" to get the list of albums.
+All albums are selected by default.
+5. To select specific albums, click "Deselect all" and then select the albums you want to download.
+Note that there are year albums ("Photos from 2020," etc.) and your own albums (if not shared).
+Downloading both year albums and your own albums will result in duplicates between your albums and the year albums.
+6. Click "OK" to continue.
+This will bring you to the next screen

+1. Select a "Delivery method," which includes options like Email, Drive, OneDrive, Dropbox, Box, etc.
+2. Choose "One-time" for the "Export type" .
+3. Select the Zip format for "File type"
+4. Select 10GB for the "Archive size."

+![](/img/google-photos-backup/export-google-takeout.png)

-Go to Google Takeout and export your Google Photos data.
-For the export option, I recommend selecting the 10 GB size per zip file.
+I recommend selecting the 10 GB size per zip file.
 The first time I tried to export, I chose the 50 GB size option, but it failed after 24 hours. 😅 I retried with a smaller file size, 10 GB, and it worked.
 Google Takeout also offers the option to send your data to another backup provider, such as Dropbox or OneDrive.

-![](/img/google-photos-backup/export-google-takeout.png)

 The export finished after 72 hours.
 It resulted of  52 files of 10GB.
 (520GB of files!).
 After you've obtained all the backup files, extract them all by using your mouse: select all, right-click, and choose 'Extract Here' .
 You'll notice that the last folder contains a number that represents the total files, but be aware that this number includes a lot of files that aren't your photos.
 It can be a bit misleading.